 The scores below indicate your work happiness.
-Work happiness is divided into 4 dimensions: involvement in work, proactive vitality, work satisfaction, and involvement in the organisation.
-If you have a low score on 1 or more of the work happiness dimensions, there are many ways you can increase your work happiness.
+Work happiness is divided into 4 dimensions: involvement in work, proactive vitality, work satisfaction and involvement in the organisation.
+If you have a low score on 1 or more of the work happiness dimensions, you can do a lot yourself to increase your work happiness.
 For example, ensure you have sufficient challenges and variation in your work.
-Or, you can discuss it with a professional, like a coach.
+And discuss it with a professional, like a coach, for instance.
 Of course, you can also talk to your employer about it.
 Remember that your scores on the work happiness dimensions are a snapshot in time.
 It is perfectly possible that you will score higher in the future.
-Regard these scores as an incentive to start addressing issues yourself.
+So regard these scores as an incentive to start addressing issues yourself.

+Dim ension St ensa core

-Dimension Stenscore 1 2 5 8 10 3 6 INVOLVEMENT WITH WORK Has a reasonably high amount of energy at work.
-Is often enthusiastic about work.
-Has an average amount of pride in their work.
-PROACTIVE VITALITY Sometimes ensures that they feel energetic at work.
-Sometimes tries to motivate themselves at work.
-Usually ensures a positive attitude at work.
+1 2 3 4 5 6 7 8 9 10

+8 INVOLVEMENT WITH WORK

+Has a reasonably high amount of energy at work.
+Is always enthusiastic about work.
+Is always proud • • • • • • • • • 10

+of their work.

+PROACTIVE VITALITY

+Always ensures that they feel energetic at work.
+Always tries to motivate himself/herself at work. • • • • • • • • 9

+Always ensures a positive attitude at work.

 WORK SATISFACTION Always feels good about their work.
 Often feels happy about their work.
 Always works for the enjoyment of it.

+• • • • • • • • 9

+INVOLVEMENT WITH THE ORGANISATION

+Feels very involved with the organisation.
+Attaches a great deal of personal significance to the • • • • • • 7 • 9 10

+organisation.
+Is very keen to keep working for the employer in the long term.
+1 .
+N

+WORK HARRINESS SOOR

-INVOLVEMENT WITH THE ORGANISATION Feels less involved with the organisation than most people.
-Attaches less personal significance to the organisation than most people.
-Does not want to keep working for the employer as long as most people.
-WORK HAPPINESS SCORE Usually gets happiness and satisfaction from their work.
-Feels contentment and vitality at work to a reasonable extent.
-Is involved with their work and the organisation to a reasonable extent.
+WORK HAPPINESS SCORE Gets happiness and satisfaction from their work.
+Feels great contentment and vitality at work.
+Is very involved with their work and the organisation. • • • • • • • • 9

+organisation.